wildpow/svelte-todo/README.md

 ## Next Steps
 - Setuping and styling app with [Tailwind CSS](https://tailwindcss.com/).
-- Learning more about Svelte and maybe adding features.
+- Learn more about Svelte and maybe adding features.
+- Add offline/persistent storage for todos like localStorage or IndexedDB.